itspriddle/recipes.priddle.xyz/recipes/kahlua-cheesecake.md

 broken.
 Add cocoa and melted butter.
 Mix well.
 Press into bottom of a 9 inch springform pan.
 Bake 5-8 minutes until firm.
 Raise oven to 375°.
 For filling, in a large bowl beat cream cheese with a mixer.
 Gradually add in sugar.
 Beat in cocoa.
 Add eggs, one at a time and beat.
-Stir in Kahlua, coffee and vanilla.
+Stir in Kahlúa, coffee and vanilla.
 Pour into cooled crust.
 Bake for 30 minutes.
 Raise oven to 425°.
 For topping, combine sour cream, 2 tbsp sugar and vanilla in small bowl and mix well.
 Spread evenly over hot cheesecake.
 Bake for 5-7 minutes.
 Remove